alexanderduring/notes/microsoft/t-sql/last-email-sent-before-product-sale.md

 Last Email Sent Before Product Sale (T-SQL)
 ===========================================

-Problem: Given two tables, one with product sales and the other with sent emails, you want to select for every sold product the last email, that was sent before the sale took place.
+Problem: Given two tables, one with product sales and the other one with sent emails.
+For every sold product We want to select the last email that was sent to the user before the sale took place.

 Table Sales: